mateenagy/vue-formify/docs/docs/components/error/index.md

 ### Props
 | Prop                 |      Description      |
 | --------------------- | :----------- |
-| error-for (required)       | The name of the input to show the error for
+| error-for       | The name of the input to show the error for

 ### Slots